timescale/docs/timescaledb/quick-start/ruby.md

     ```

    [Apache Bench][ab] creates thousands of records in the hypertable.
 You can
-   count how many 'empty requests' Rails supports.
+   count how many "empty requests" Rails supports.

 1. After the `ab` command begins running, you can start a rails console
     and try some queries using the [time_bucket] function.